 Abstract Presentation Guidelines

-All authors are required to disclose at the time of abstract submission whether or not any financial relationship exists with any commercial interest that create a conflict of interest within the 12 months preceding the Annual Scientific Meeting.
-The financial disclosure information you provided at the time of abstract submission is made available to attendees online and at each cyber café terminal.
+All authors are required to disclose at the time of abstract submission whether or not any financial relationship exists with any commercial interest that creates a conflict of interest within the 12 months preceding the Annual Scientific Meeting.
+The financial disclosure information you provided at the time of abstract submission is made available to attendees online.
 In order to strengthen the society's disclosure policy, please provide a disclosure slide at the beginning of your presentation indicating your relevant financial relationships, even if one does not exist, and be sure to inform the audience of any changes to your disclosure information since the time of abstract submission.

 Off-label Use Policy